 Welcome to Mindful Change!
 This blog is written by me – Florence (Flo for short 🙂 ) Scialom – and it’s intention is to explore mindfulness, social change, and the connections between these two topics.

-I started regularly practicing mindfulness about two years ago, through my local Wake Up group in Rotterdam, the Netherlands.
-I have experienced lots of personal benefits from my mindfulness practice.
-My experiences led me to become interested in the impact of mindfulness on wider social change, and, more broadly, the connections between inner and outer transformation.
+I started regularly practicing mindfulness in 2015, through my local Wake Up group in Rotterdam, the Netherlands.
+I have experienced many personal benefits from my mindfulness practice.
+These experiences led me to become interested in the impact of mindfulness on wider social change, and, more broadly, the connections between inner and outer transformation.

 One outcome of my interest in this area was a trip to Bhutan, the country where they use Gross National Happiness (GNH) to measure their societal progress.
 This was an amazing experience, and helped me to see a solid practical example of mindfulness and happiness being deeply linked to wider social change and progress.
 I am keen to continue exploring these types of examples, both those inspired by GNH and those simply motivated by a desire to create more happiness and wellbeing in wider society.